bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 ### Templates removed

 Templates were a complex concept for users to understand when interacting with the BSR, so we removed them.
 Instead, you reference plugins directly by name (and plugins can depend on the output of other plugins).
 A list of publicly-available plugins can be found at [buf.build/plugins](https://buf.build/plugins).
-Note that not all plugins can be used with generated SDKs—check the individual plugin for more details.
+Note that not all plugins can be used with generated SDKs — check the individual plugin for more details.

 ### Versioning